yihui/en/_posts/2014-07-26-library-vs-require.md

 One thing off-topic while I'm talking about these two functions: the argument `character.only = FALSE` for `library()` and `require()` is a design mistake in my eyes.
 It seems the original author(s) wanted to be lazy to avoid typing the quotes around the package name, so `library(foo)` works like `library("foo")`.
 Once you show people they can be lazy, you can never pull them back.
 Apparently, the editors of JSS (Journal of Statistical Software) have been trying to promote the form `library("foo")` and discourage `library(foo)`, but I do not think it makes much sense now or it will change anything.
 If it were in the 90's, I'd wholeheartedly support it.
 It is simply way too late now.
 Yes, two extra quotation marks will kill many kittens on this planet.
 If you are familiar with *nix commands, this idea is not new -- just think about `tar -z -x -f`, `tar -zxf`, and `tar zxf`.

-One last annoying issue with `require()` is that it is noisy by default, because of the default `quietly = FALSE`, e.g.
+One last mildly annoying issue with `require()` is that it is noisy by default, because of the default `quietly = FALSE`, e.g.

 {% highlight r %}
 > require('nnet')